m-Py/anticlust/README.md

 `anticlustering()` takes as input a data table describing the elements that should be assigned to sets.
 In the data table, each row represents an element, for example a person, word or a photo.
 Each column is a numeric variable describing one of the elements’ features.
-The table may be an R `matrix` or `data.frame`; a single feature can also be passed as a `vector`.
+(Alternatively, it is also possible to pass a distance matrix describing the pairwise dissimilarity between elements.)
 The number of groups is specified through the argument `K`.
-(Alternatively, it is also possible to pass a dissimilarity matrix describing the pairwise distance between elements.)
+The argument `objective` specifies how between-group similarity is computed; the argument `method` specifies the algorithm by which this measure is optimized.
+See the documentation `?anticlustering` for more details.

 To quantify cluster similarity, `anticlust` employs one of several measures that have been developed in the context of cluster analysis: